377th Air Base Wing: Kirtland Air Force Base

 The wing once again became the 377th Air Base Wing and was activated as the host wing at Kirtland Air Force Base on 1 January 1993, when Kirtland transferred from Air Mobility Command to Air Force Materiel Command.
 The 377th Air Base Wing has since provided support to base operations to more than 100 associate units in more than 2000 buildings.
 To support this mission, the 377th Air Base Wing has the largest security forces squadron in the command.
-Additionally, members of the 377th are continually deployed to numerous locations, where they previously helped fight the Iraq War, and are still involved in the War in Afghanistan, and other requirements worldwide.
+Additionally, members of the 377th are continually deployed to numerous locations, where they previously helped fight the Iraq War, the War in Afghanistan, and other requirements worldwide.

 In November 2009 the wing, commanded by Colonel Michael S. Duvall, failed its nuclear surety inspection.
 Duvall was kept on as commander to fix the problem and the wing subsequently passed its re-inspection less than 90 days later.

+In December 2011 the 377th Maintenance Group was activated to take over nuclear munitions missions from two groups of the inactivating 498th Nuclear Systems Wing.

 On 1 October 2015 the wing began reporting to Twentieth Air Force and Air Force Global Strike Command instead of Air Force Materiel Command.